 The market for bolt-in Jeep JK roll cages once boasted a handful of offerings from names like ORFab, Poison Spyder, Rock Hard and others.
 For reasons that remain a mystery to me, the selections have grown painfully scarce.
 Newcomer Crawler Conceptz has hinted at a possible cage option in the future, but that has not yet made it to market.
 I admired the Poison Spyder Trail Cage‘s ($849 MSRP) fit and interlocking tube-coupler design from the start, so I’m glad to see it still available.
 Another promising option is the Ultimate Sport Cage from Rock Hard 4×4.
 It boasts an easier installation than the PSC cage and a much lower $650 price tag.
 I’ve no question the PSC cage provides better protection, but I’ve seen several stories attesting to the Rock Hard cage’s survivability and, again, my wheeling style makes a cage comforting insurance, not a necessity.

-UPDATE May 2016: Having heard some anecdotal evidence suggesting supercharging does no favors for the Chrysler 3.8-liter’s long-term viability, I’m beginning to lean toward saving those pennies and, when the 3.8 ultimately plays out, replacing it with a fire-breathing Hellcat motor.
+UPDATE July 2020: Having heard some anecdotal evidence suggesting supercharging does no favors for the Chrysler 3.8-liter’s long-term viability, I’m beginning to lean toward saving those pennies and, when the 3.8 ultimately plays out, replacing it with a 5.2-liter crate Hemi motor.
 This may be just a pipe dream; only time will tell.
 Since Magnuson no longer offers a supercharger for Jeep’s 3.8-liter powerplant, Smokey will remain stock in the engine bay unless and until a motor swap is in order.

 – – –